radnySlurpee/RadWebApi/README.md

 # RadWebApi
 api handling
-new read me from RAD
+new read me from RADgi